 Victoria’s music education studies began in 2011 at Northern Michigan University, where she was a recipient of the Harden Scholarship, a four-year full scholarship.
 Victoria studied strings technique and conducting under Dr. Barbara Rhyneer, and she taught with various beginner strings programs and youth orchestras in the Marquette area.
 She received her Bachelors in Music Education in 2015, with honors from both the Music and Education Departments at NMU.

 In late 2016, the very same day that the Cubs won the World Series, Victoria officially moved to Chicago, which had been a dream of hers since she was a child.
-In addition to teaching violin and viola at LYRIQ, she currently teaches General Music with Changing Worlds and the Ravinia Lawndale Family Music School.
+In addition to teaching violin and viola at LYRIQ, she currently teaches General Music with Changing Worlds.
 Victoria is also an active member of the Human Values Collective, a nonprofit community dedicated to uplifting humanity through radical education, community care, and action in the pursuit of liberation for all people.
 Victoria loves exploring Chicago and finding the best places to eat, hike, and enjoy the beauty of Lake Michigan.
 She currently lives in the Edgewater neighborhood with her partner, Ana, and their cat named Kitty.
 When she isn't teaching, Victoria spends her time reading, learning the mandolin, playing video games, and trying her hand at cooking.